bit-mancer/arduino-cooperative-multitasking/README.md

 }
 ```

-The call stack for this code can be visualized as follows &mdash; `>>>` indicates that a function is being called, `<<<` indicates that a function is returning to the code that called it, and the dashes (`---`) indicate where one thread is suspended and the next is resumed:
+The call stack for this code can be visualized as follows:

+(`>>>` indicates that a function is being called, `<<<` indicates that a function is returning to the code that called it, and the dashes (`---`) indicate where one fiber is suspended and the next is resumed)

 ```
 1.  >>> setup()